Living Here

 - Bromeliads and other water holding plants should be washed out weekly

-- Birdbaths, fishponds and ornamental pools should be washed out weekly and where possible stock with suitable native fish
+- Wash out all birdbaths, fishponds and ornamental pools weekly, and where possible, stock with suitable native fish species

 How mosquitoes breed

 Mosquitoes breed only in water, preferring slow moving or still water.
 They can breed in freshwater, saltwater and polluted water.
-While both males and females feed on plant nectar to provide energy for flight, only females take blood meals (which provides protein for egg development).
-Not all female mosquito species feed on humans though, some preferring animals, birds or reptiles.
+While both males and females feed on plant nectar to provide energy for flight, only females take blood meals (which provide protein for egg development).
+Not all female mosquito species feed on humans though, some prefer animals, birds or reptiles.

 Mosquitoes develop through four distinct stages: egg, larva, pupa and adult.